Abbondanzo/watch-faces/alcatel/README.md

 ## Setup

 In the `companion/` folder, you will need to create a `config.ts` file that exports `API_KEY` as a string constant.
 This will represent your API key from [OpenWeatherAPI](https://home.openweathermap.org/).
+There is an example `config-example.ts` file that you can use and rename.